f5devcentral/f5-atg-shared-utilities/README.md

 This function will take a variable, convert it to an array (if it is not an array), and return it.
 If undefined, it will return `[]`.

+## requestUtils

+This collection of utils is for sending http requests

+### send(options, body)

+Send an http/https request using the options and body.
+This is a wrapper around [node's http/https](https://nodejs.org/api/https.html#https) request functionality.

 ## SecureVault

 These BIG-IP only functions will use a BIG-IP's radius server to encrypt and decrypt JSON strings for you.